mlhartme/stool/client/documentation.md

 onfigure the respective stage only, every stage has its own set of stage properties.
 You can adjust stage properties with [stool config](#stool-config).

-Besides properties, every stage has status fields, you can view them with `stool status`.
+Besides properties, every stage has status fields, you can view them with `sc status`.
 Status fields are similar to properties, but they are read-only.

 Besides properties, stages have build options and environment variables for every application image.
-Use `stool app` to see the current values.
+Use `sc app` to see the current values.

 ### Stage Expiring

 Every stage has an `expire` property that specifies how long the stage is needed.
-You can see the expire date with `stool config expire`.
+You can see the expire date with `sc config expire`.
-If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent and you cannot start it again unless you specify a new date with `stool config expire=`*yyyy-mm-dd*.
+If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent and you cannot start it again unless you specify a new date with `sc config expire=`*yyyy-mm-dd*.

 Depending on the `autoRemove` Stool property, an expired stage will automatically be removed after the configured number of days.
 Stage expiring helps to detect and remove unused stages, which is handy (and sometimes even crucial) if you are not the only user of a server.